Doctor of Philosophy Degree Program

 The Doctoral TA Curriculum includes required TA training activities and methods of assessment.
 TA training activities and methods of assessment are required activities in the Doctoral TA Curriculum that do not count towards the minimum of 160 hours of TA work per year.

-- Departmental TA Training Session: This student-led training session occurs once per year.
+- Departmental TA Training Session: This student-led training session occurs each year.
 Experienced TAs are expected to contribute to this student-led training session in a leadership role.

 - CTL TA Training: This self-paced course orients Teaching Assistants to the roles and responsibilities of their position, relevant policies and regulations, technical tools, teaching tips, and other important information.
 Students submit their CTL Certificate of Completion to the Epi Academic Core.